Gaussian quadrature rules for composite highly oscillatory integrals: Introduction

 In the numerical simulation of electronic circuits, the governing equation for the diode rectifier circuit can be formulated as the following nonlinear ordinary differential equation

 where $C$ is the capacitance, $R$ is the resistance, $I_0$ is the diode reverse bias current, $b(t)$ is the input signal and the unknown $v(t)$ is the voltage (see, e.g., \cite{Condon2009a,Condon2009b,Dautb2005,Iserles2011}).
-When choosing the input signal $b(t)=\kappa\sin(\omega t)$ or $b(t)=\kappa\cos(\omega t)$ and using waveform relaxation to \eqref{ODE}, it is necessary to compute integrals of the form
+When choosing the input signal $b(t)=\kappa\sin(\omega t)$ or $b(t)=\kappa\cos(\omega t)$ and using waveform relaxation to \eqref{ODE}, it is necessary to compute integrals of the forms

 It is easily seen that the above integrals are highly oscillatory integrals of composite type, which do not fit into the pattern of highly oscillatory integrals of Fourier-type in \eqref{eq:Fourier}.
-Indeed, the above composite highly oscillatory integral behaves like $O(1)$ as $\omega\rightarrow\infty$ \cite{Iserles2011} and the highly oscillatory integrals of Fourier-type in \eqref{eq:Fourier} behaves like $O(\omega^{-\alpha})$ for some $\alpha>0$, and thus the asymptotic behavior of \eqref{eq:ExpSin} and \eqref{eq:Fourier} is quite different.
+Indeed, the above composite highly oscillatory integrals behave like $O(1)$ as $\omega\rightarrow\infty$ \cite{Iserles2011} and the Fourier-type integrals in \eqref{eq:Fourier} behave like $O(\omega^{-\alpha})$ for some $\alpha>0$, and thus the asymptotic behaviors of \eqref{eq:ExpSin} and \eqref{eq:Fourier} are quite different.

 In this paper, we are concerned with the composite highly oscillatory integrals of the form